Jinsook-Jennie-Lee/Jinsook-Jennie-Lee.github.io/index.md

 Prior to Cornell, I spent several years as a data scientist at Korea University to develop course and major recommender systems to support college students' decision making process.

 I have a love-hate relationship with tennis — You'll often find me attempting to upgrade my skills from the ‘absolute beginner’ category.
-I also love listening and curating music!
+I also love listening to music and curating songs!

 ## News
-**Mar 26th, 2025** New paper out!
+**Mar 26th, 2025** New paper is out!
 [Poor Alignment and Steerability of Large Language Models: Evidence from College Admission Essays](https://arxiv.org/abs/2503.20062){:target="_blank"}

 **Aug 26th, 2024** "Large Language Models, Social Demography, and Hegemony: Comparing Authorship in Human and Synthetic Text" has been accepted for publication in *Journal of Big Data*